larycoder/chatbots/README.md

 # Chatbots
 This is part of AI project try to deplay [tensor2tensor](https://github.com/tensorflow/tensor2tensor) on insert punctuations for text.
 To build simple environment for deploy t2t model on reality, the telegram chatbot was design as the easiest solution.

+I following [this](https://chatbotslife.com/your-first-chatbot-using-telegram-and-python-part-1-796894016ba8) reference as a guider for first time working with telegram chatBot

 ## Philosophy of design
 Simplest code as mush as possible and portable.